Exabel/api/exabel/api/data/doc/datamodel.rst

 Data modelling
 ==============

-The main data elements in the Exabel API are *entities* that represent some real world entities and *time series* connected to those entities as *signals*.
+The main data elements in the Exabel Data API are *entities* that represent some real world entities and *time series* connected to those entities as *signals*.
 Entities may be interconnected in a *graph* with *relationships*.

 .. image:: figure_1.png